hashintel/hash/apps/hash-api/src/graph/ensure-system-graph-is-initialized/migrate-ontology-types/migrations/README.md

 If you update an entity type, you must update the types that depend on it, i.e.

-- if you have updated a link type, any other type which has it as a potential link
+- if you have updated a link type, update any other type which has it as a link in its schema
-- if you have updated an entity type, any other type which refers to it as a possible destination of a link
+- if you have updated an entity type, update any other type which refers to it as a possible destination of a link

 `upgradeDependenciesInHashEntityType` currently requires that you provide the dependencies, having figured them out from looking at existing types.
 This is obviously (a) error prone and (b) time consuming